YanDRMachado/Linear-Multistep-Methods_Solver/README.md

 ### 3. Backward Differentiation Methods (BDF, Implicit)

-I use Newton's Method for implicit problems.
+This code uses Newton's Method for implicit problems.

 I recommend checking solutions with ODE45 MATLAB function (which aproximates the solutions with Runge-Kutta4).
 I also have a RK4 solver in my other directory that can be used for parameter checking.

-References:
-[1] Quarteroni, A., Sacco, R., & Saleri, F. (2010).
+### Quarteroni, A., Sacco, R., & Saleri, F. (2010).
 Numerical mathematics (Vol. 37).
 Springer Science & Business Media.